fergiemcdowall/pumbledb/README.md

 Pumble
 ======

-Pumble is a super fast key-value store server written in Node.js using LevelDB
+Pumble is a super fast key-value server written in Node.js using LevelDB